 • The dimension where phones eat chairs, and pizzas are chairs.

-• The dimension of weird dodo birds (incidentally, this is the universe that proves Rick and Morty and Gravity Falls cross over, so Gravity Falls, Oregon, could be considered another Rick and Morty universe).
+• The dimension of weird dodo birds (incidentally, this is the universe that proves Rick and Morty and Gravity Falls cross over, so Gravity Falls, Oregon, could be considered yet another Rick and Morty universe).
 Also known as the “Doopidoo” dimension.

 • The dimension where chairs sit on people, use pizzas as phones, and eat phones as pizzas.

-• J19Zeta, the dimension Doofus Rick comes from.
-In this dimension, Rick never had kids, so he was forced to use a Morty from …
+• J19-Zeta-7, the dimension where Doofus Rick lives.
+In this dimension, Rick never had kids, so he was forced to use a Morty from…

 • A dimension in which everyone looks like Eric Stoltz in Mask.